kennyphan02/Coding-Notes/AVL Trees.md

 Example:
 ![[Pasted image 20230403154229.png]]
 Insert Node E, gives I a balance factor of 2.
-The node is inserted in the right subtree of B of left subtree of I.
+The node is inserted in the left subtree of right subtree of I. Therefore use LR rotation = Left + Right node rotation

 ![[Pasted image 20230403155034.png]]